 The new districting ordinance will apply when one of these council seats is up for regular reelection (i.e., because the four year term is to expire).
 Two council seats are up for election in 2020.
 Under a districting ordinance, the entire electorate would not vote for Council in 2020.
-Instead, only voters in a district with one of the two seats up for election would vote.
-Each set of voters for each district would vote only for candidates registered to vote in their respective districts.
-To file nomination papers for a Council seat, the candidate would need to be registered to vote from the district assigned to the Council seat.
+Instead, only voters in the two district's electing council members would vote.
+The voters in each district would vote only for candidates who reside in and are registered to vote in their respective districts.
+To file nomination papers for a Council seat, the candidate would need to be registered to vote in the district assigned to the Council seat.

 Upon the conclusion of the first election in 2020 under the new ordinance, the Council would then have two councilmembers elected from districts, and the Mayor would have been on the ballot for an at-large election.
-Meanwhile, the two "holdover" councilmembers elected at-large in 2018 would retain their seats until the second election in 2022 under the new system.
+Meanwhile, the two "holdover" councilmembers elected at-large in 2018 would retain their seats until the second election under the new system, in 2022.
 When that second election occurs in 2022, the remaining two council seats (elected in 2018) would be up for election through their respective districts in the same manner.